-Teething signs can be confusing and you’ll hear so many myths out there.
-Here we explore what teething is exactly, the sure signs to look out for, and the signs something more serious is at play.
+Teething signs can be confusing and you’ll hear so many myths.
+Here we explore what teething is exactly and the signs you'll see.

 The dreaded teething.
 A journey every baby experiences in those first precious months and years.
 Yes your baby too (there’s no escaping it we’re afraid).